codigrate/jetbrains-themes/nature-themes/sakura-theme/README.md

 4. After installing the theme, go to **Settings | Appearance and Behavior | Appearance** and select **Sakura Theme** in the theme dropdown.
 Once you have selected one of the theme options, click the OK button to apply the changes.

+## Troubleshooting

+There is a minor IntelliJ bug that you may face while updating the theme.
+So, to not have that issue, please follow the steps below:

+1. If you are using the theme that you want to update, select another theme first.
+2. Then update the theme.
+3. Then restart the ide.
+4. Finally, switch it back to the theme that you updated.

 ## What's New

 <b>1.0.4</b>